 Consistent mental health and psychosocial support services are crucial to help girls, boys and their families to cope and begin to heal.

 “Displacement itself causes a lot of anxiety; refugees think of it as an existential crisis.”
 Mukteswar talks about child-rights violations, “We look at it with a humanitarian angle”, not as journalists.
 Child-friendly spaces (CFS) are AMURT’s proven program to give children in a crisis situation the opportunity to gain a sense of stability, through a structured routine and psychological support.
-“We have done child-friendly spaces in Haiti, in Lebanon, Myanmar, Philippines, Indonesia, also Nepal.”
+“We have done child-friendly spaces previously in Haiti, in Lebanon, Myanmar, Philippines, Indonesia, also Nepal.”

 The CFS program in Bangladesh is structured into themes that address specific needs and common issues facing the refugee children in the camps.
-The CFS will also operate as protection hubs dealing with sexual and gender-based violence, case referrals, and rights advocacy.
+The CFS also operate as protection hubs dealing with sexual and gender-based violence, case referrals, and rights advocacy.